huang-yi/flysystem-aliyun-oss/README.md

 # Flysystem-Aliyun-OSS

-This package provider a Flysystem adapter for the Aliyun OSS.
+This package provides a Flysystem adapter for the Aliyun OSS.